 Cricket is game requiring explosive bursts of power followed by periods of relative inactivity, meaning that warming up is an essential part of any cricketer’s preparations.
 From a pre-match warm up, to a post-game warm-down, cricketers should not neglect these preparations if they are going to stay fit and injury free.

 To the casual observer, cricket is not a game that requires much effort, but the effort required to deliver a ball at pace (top players can deliver the ball well in excess of 90mph/144kmh) puts enormous strain on the body.
 And what about fielders who stand in the field for hours on end and are then expected to explode into action to chase the ball or pull off a diving catch?
-Batsmen too have to be on their toes and ready to deliver some fine stroke play (or take evasive action) and sprint between the wickets.
+Batsmen too have to be on their toes and be ready to deliver some fine stroke play and sprint between the wickets.

 So, you could say that cricketers need to both warm up and stay warm to avoid injury.
 The benefits of a warm-up are generally thought to have been lost within 30 minutes of inactivity, so with long hours in the field, it becomes even more important for cricketers to constantly keep their muscles warm.

 How should you warm-up for cricket?

 Any cricket warm-up should start with around five minutes of gentle activity such as walking or jogging.
 This will raise the heart rate and get the circulation going as well as raising the body temperature and gradually warming the muscles.
 You should do this to the point that you start to perspire.

 Once the muscles are warmed up you can include some stretching.
 For cricketers, emphasis should be placed on stretching the lower back, shoulders, hamstrings and calf muscles, this doesn’t mean you should neglect the rest of the muscles- as to do so consistently would lead to an imbalance in the body.
 You should spend around 10 minutes on this part of the warm-up.